 In urban areas, educated unemployment has become a serious problem.
 Many educated youths are not able to find jobs.
 Unemployment among graduates and post-graduates has increased faster than among the matriculates.

-Ques 8.
+Q8.
 ‘Unemployment is an economic as well as a social evil.’
 Explain the statement.

 Unemployment — A Serious Problem

 Today, unemployment is considered one of the most threatening problems before the country.

-The society is deprived of the goods and services that the unemployed people could have produced.
+Society is deprived of the goods and services that the unemployed people could have produced.